 - 1. A Student Conduct Board Hearing, in most cases, will be held for a student who offers a plea of Not Responsible to a violation which could involve a sanction that includes relocation.
 A student who offers a plea of Not Responsible to an allegation that might result in relocation may request an Administrative Hearing.
 The sole discretion lies with the Director of Student Conduct (designee) to determine whether an Administrative Hearing may be held rather than a Student Conduct Board Hearing. - 2.
-Both Administrative and Student Conduct Board Hearings are hearings with full presentation of evidence and witnesses (when applicable). - A list of intended Advisors/Witnesses along with any special accommodations to be considered must be submitted to the Student Conduct Office no later than 5business days prior to the hearing in order to be permitted at the hearing unless otherwise authorized by the Director of Student Conduct (designee). - b.
-All evidence possessed by the Complainant, that is to be used against the Respondent at the hearing must be submitted to the Student Conduct Office no later than 5 business days prior to the time of the hearing in order for it to be admissible, unless authorized by the Director of Student Conduct (designee).
-In such a circumstance, the Respondent will be notified and have the opportunity to reschedule the hearing. - i.
-Evidence may consist of but is not limited to: Investigative Reports, photos, various digital media (to be submitted on a portable USB device), written witness statements, etc.

-- ii.
-In order to be considered at the hearing, witness statements must include the following: date the document is signed, printed name of author, and signature of the author. - iii.
-In-person and verbal, witness testimony can be presented at the time of the hearing. - iv.
-All documents presented at the hearing will be retained by the Student Conduct Office as case documents and will become part of the case file. - v.
-It is the responsibility of the Respondent to provide copies of any documents to the Director of Student Conduct (designee) to be retained as part of the case file. - 3.
+Both Administrative and Student Conduct Board Hearings are hearings with full presentation of evidence and witnesses (when applicable). - a.
+A list of intended Advisors/Witnesses along with any special accommodations to be considered must be submitted to the Student Conduct Office no later than 5 business days prior to the hearing in order to be permitted at the hearing unless otherwise authorized by the Director of Student Conduct (designee). - b.
+Relevant evidence possessed by the Complainant, Respondent, and Reporting Individual that is to be used at the hearing must be submitted to the Student Conduct Office no later than 5 business days prior to the time of the hearing in order for it to be admissible, unless authorized by the Director of Student Conduct (designee).
+All determinations regarding evidence presented after the deadline will be made and explained by the Director of Student Conduct (designee) to all parties. - i.
+Evidence may consist of but is not limited to: Investigative Reports, photos, various digital media, (to be submitted as agreed upon by the Student Conduct Office) written witness statements, etc. - ii.
+In order to be considered at the hearing, witness statements must include the following: date the document is signed, printed name of author, and signature of the author.
+Witness statements may also be emailed directly to the Student Conduct Office via the student's campus email account. - iii.
+In-person and verbal witness testimony can be presented at the time of the hearing. - iv.
+All documents presented at the hearing will be retained by the Student Conduct Office as case documents and will become part of the case file. - 3.
 In the case of a student who offers a plea of Not Responsible, the Student Conduct Board makes a final decision of Responsible or Not Responsible based on a preponderance of the evidence presented. - 4.
-A majority of the votes decides the issue.
-This is done via secret ballot. - 5.
-All members of the board have a vote.
-The Director of Student Conduct (designee) votes only in the case of a tie. - 6.
-Once responsibility has been determined by the Student Conduct Board, the Director of Student Conduct (designee) decides the sanction as soon as reasonably possible after the adjournment of the hearing. - 7.
+A consensus decides the issue. - 5.
+Once responsibility has been determined by the Student Conduct Board, the Board recommends appropriate sanction(s) to the Director of Student Conduct (designee).
+The sanction will be determined as soon as reasonably possible after the adjournment of the hearing. - 6.
 In cases where a student has been found Responsible for a violation of any of the following sections: 6, Dating and Domestic Violence, 22, Sexual Violence, and 23, Stalking, Sexual Harassment, Sexual Exploitation; the Respondent, Complainant and the Reporting Individual have the right to submit an Impact Statement prior to the Director of Student Conduct (designee) deciding appropriate sanctions.
 The Complainant, Respondent, and Reporting Individual shall also receive simultaneous notice of the results and sanctions imposed (and the rationale for the result and sanctions), as well as notice of the procedures for submitting an appeal, any possible changes to the result that may occur before it becomes final, and when the result becomes final.